-17.12.15 This ICP should be applied to both partial and full internal models.
-Partial models should therefore be subject, as appropriate, to the full range of tests: the "statistical quality test", "calibration test" and "use test" (see Guidance 17.13.1 - 17.17.8).
-In particular, an insurer should assess how the partial internal model achieves consistency with the modelling criteria specified by the supervisor for regulatory purposes.
-As part of the approval process for regulatory capital use, an insurer should be required to justify the limited scope of the model and why it considers that using partial internal modelling for determining regulatory capital requirements is more consistent with the risk profile of the business than the standardised approach or why it sufficiently matches regulatory capital requirements.
+- 17.12.11 A partial internal model typically involves the use of internal modelling to substitute parts of a standardised approach for the determination of regulatory capital requirements.
+For example, an insurer could decide to categorise its insurance contracts along business lines for modelling purposes.
+If the regulatory capital requirements for some of these categories are determined by modelling techniques, while the regulatory capital requirements for other categories are determined using a standardised approach, then this would constitute the insurer using a partial internal model to calculate regulatory capital requirements. - 17.12.12 Partial internal models are often used to smooth an insurer's transition to full use of an internal model or to deal with instances such as the merger of two insurers, one of which uses an internal model, and the other uses a standardised approach.
+Given the potential complexity of a full internal model, use of a partial internal model could be a satisfactory approach provided its scope is properly defined (and approved by the supervisor).
+Provided the reduced scope of the internal model is justified, the use of a partial internal model could be allowed as a permanent solution.
+There may be a tendency for an insurer to cherry-pick when using internal models, particularly where partial modelling is allowed.
+The supervisor should place the onus on the insurer to justify why it has chosen to only use internal models for certain risks or business lines.
+Where this is not sufficiently justified, the supervisor should take appropriate measures. - 17.12.13 An insurer should assess how a partial internal model achieves consistency with the modelling criteria specified by the supervisor for regulatory purposes.
+As part of the approval process for regulatory capital requirements use, an insurer should be required to justify the limited scope of the model and why it considers that using partial internal modelling for determining regulatory capital requirements is more consistent with the risk profile of the business than the standardised approach or why it sufficiently matches regulatory capital requirements.
 The insurer should clearly document the reasons behind its decision to use partial internal models.
-If, for example, this is to ease transition towards full internal models, the insurer should outline a transitional plan, considering the implications for risk and capital management of the transition.
-Such plans and use of partial internal models should be reviewed by the supervisor, who may decide to impose certain restrictions on the partial model's use for calculating regulatory capital (for example, introducing a capital add-on during the transitional period).
+For example, if this is to ease transition towards full internal models, the insurer should outline a transitional plan, considering the implications for risk and capital management of the transition.
+Such plans and use of partial internal models should be reviewed by the supervisor, who may decide to impose certain restrictions on the partial model's use for calculating regulatory capital requirements (for example, introducing a capital requirements add-on during the transitional period).